-Lewis Hamilton wins Spanish GP for 88th career victory in F1
+No worries: Hamilton wins Spanish GP for 88th victory in F1

 “I don’t know why the car switched off completely,” Leclerc said.

-He crawled into the pits but the mechanics seemed at a loss to figure out what was wrong and his race was over on lap 41.
+He crawled into the pits but his race was over on lap 41.

 Had he stayed out on track, he would likely have been lapped by Hamilton just as Vettel was.